UCB-stat-159-f25/final-shrija-owen-allison/README.md

 ## Exploratory Analysis of the Factors in Academic Success

 # Description
 This is our final project for STAT 159.
-For more, please navigate to index.ipynb
+For more information, please navigate to index.ipynb

 # Website